 The SDSN US’s Zero Hunger Pathways Project is a collaboration that applies a systems approach to end hunger in the United States.
 The collaborative, led by College of Human Sciences Hunger Solutions Institute and Bread for the World Institute, will chart equitable, resilient, and sustainable pathways to profoundly improve availability, accessibility, utilization and stability of nutritious food for all.
 The proposed project will be centered on SDG 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture, which the US is not currently on track to achieve.
 To correct course, an approach beyond the traditional bounds of food security, nutrition, and agriculture must be utilized.
 To eradicate hunger, housing security, economic disparities, systemic inequalities, sanitation, healthcare access and quality, education, and more must be considered—achieving SDG 2 requires progress towards all 17 of the SDGs.

-The College of Human Sciences is creating a forthcoming report titled Auburn University and the United Nations Sustainable Development Goals which outlines the teaching, research, and outreach activities Auburn is doing related to each of the SDGs.
+In December 2020, the College of Human Sciences published a report titled Auburn University and the United Nations Sustainable Development Goals which outlines the teaching, research, and outreach activities Auburn is doing related to each of the SDGs.
 For further details assessing Auburn University’s sustainability performance in the areas of academics, engagement, operations, and planning and administration, please see our Sustainability Tracking Assessment and Rating System report.